 - Pearson Test of English (PTE)

 Surprisingly, however, this is not always the case.
-The policy at Stanford exempts students who obtained undergraduate degrees from universities that provided instruction entirely in English.
-MBA consulting firm, Aringo, put together a list of business schools that do not require the TOEFL, and schools that have low or no minimum TOEFL scores for admission.
+For example, the policy at Stanford exempts students who obtained undergraduate degrees from universities that provide instruction entirely in English.
+MBA consulting firm, Aringo, put together a list of business schools that do not require the TOEFL and schools with low or no minimum TOEFL scores for admission.

 State Authorization of Distance Education

 As a final note, state authorization of distance education refers to the laws and interstate reciprocity agreements governing online education among U.S. states.
-Some states do not allow out-of-state residents to enroll in certain online academic programs.
+Some states do not allow out-of-state residents to enroll in specific online academic programs.
 For this reason, applicants to online MBA programs always need to verify their legal enrollment eligibility before they apply to any program based in a different state.

 Fortunately, this information usually appears on school websites.
 Applicants who cannot find this information online can generally obtain it from online program coordinators.